‘Bachelorette’ Emily Maynard Officially Introduces Baby Girl Magnolia Belle To Instagram

 Former The Bachelorette star Emily Maynard just revealed her new baby girl’s name via an Instagram post.
-The past week has been quite the whirlwind both for her family and for franchise fans as Emily and her husband Tyler Johnson welcomed a new addition to the family.
+The past week has been quite the whirlwind both for her family and for franchise fans as Emily and her husband, Tyler Johnson, welcomed a new addition to the family.
 Until now, the little one’s name had not been announced.
 Now that it has, everybody’s going crazy over the big reveal.

-Emily’s post on Wednesday contained nine adorable photos and a sweet caption.
+Emily’s post Wednesday, October 21, contained nine adorable photos and a sweet caption.

 She introduced everybody to Magnolia Belle Johnson and said she’s already been the perfect addition to her crew.
-Emily noted that the infant’s nickname is Nola Bella and apparently, her four older siblings are all totally in love with her already.
+Emily noted the infant’s nickname is Nola Bella and, apparently, her four older siblings are all totally in love with her already.

-It was only a few days ago that Emily let The Bachelorette fans know that she was expecting again.
-She had managed to keep the pregnancy completely under wraps right up until she was admitted into the hospital for the delivery.
-The next day, she shared the first pictures of the newborn and revealed that they’d had a girl.
+It was only a few days ago that Emily let fans know she was expecting again.
+She had managed to keep the pregnancy completely under wraps right up until she was admitted to the hospital for the delivery.

+The next day, she shared the first pictures of the newborn and revealed they’d had a girl.

-The first photo showed the mama with her new baby seemingly shortly after her birth.
+In the new post, the first photo showed the mama with her new baby, seemingly shortly after her birth.

 The second shot showed Emily, Nola Belle, and proud daddy Tyler just minutes after the birth, and the third photo was a stunning one showing the infant with her eyes open.

 View this post on Instagram